Skip to content

 If your interest-only mortgage is coming to the end of its term and you cannot afford to pay it off, then there are a few options open to you.

 If you have sufficient time before your interest-only mortgage ends, ask your lender to switch it to a repayment mortgage.
-This will increase your monthly payments but endure that the balance is repaid at the end of the term.
-Depending on affordability, you may need to extend your mortgage term too.
+This will increase your monthly payments but ensure that the balance is repaid at the end of the term.
+To make the monthly repayments more affordable, you may need to extend your mortgage term too.

 If you cannot pay off your mortgage when the term ends, then you can ask your lender to extend it.
 This will involve an affordability assessment, but will give you several extra years to pay off the remaining amount.
 The longer your mortgage term, the more interest you will pay in total.